MartynaIwaniec/hangmanUG/README.md

  ![alt text](https://i.imgur.com/VNF2xHF.png "pic8")

- - You should remember than every time you are wrong, the game will add a portion of the hangman.
+ - You should remember that every time you are wrong, the game will add a portion of the hangman.
- You have 8 tries, until the hangman in completed.
+ You have 8 tries until the hangman is completed.

-In the picure, first stages of the hangman are being added:
+In the picture, the first stages of the hangman are being added:
  ![alt text](https://i.imgur.com/6a9izYm.png "pic9")

 - When the whole hangman is completed, the game is over and you lose.
-After your 8th wrong entry, the proram will inform you that you lost and display the word that you haven't guessed.
+After your 8th wrong entry, the program will inform you that you lost and display the word that you haven't guessed.

 - After every game, you will be asked if you want to play again.
 Choose **1** to play again or **2** to exit the game.
 ![alt text](https://i.imgur.com/pDHh2Kb.png "pic10")